-In more extreme cases such as the one involving high-profile individuals like Kosovo Electric Company, KEK, director Arben Gjukaj and former Skenderaj mayor Sami Lushtaku, over three years have passed since the indictment, but the trial is only at the beginning.
+In more extreme cases such as the one involving high-profile individuals like Kosovo Energy Corporation, KEK, director Arben Gjukaj and former Skenderaj mayor Sami Lushtaku, over three years have passed since the indictment, but the trial is only at the beginning.
 In this particular case, seven individuals are accused of rigging a public tender worth around six million euros.

 Kosovo Chief State Prosecutor Aleksander Lumezi agreed that there were no concrete results on final decisions for the earmarked cases.